Aussie YA

 For more Aussie YA books check out this list @ goodreads: Favourite Aussie YA Books

-I grew up devouring Aussie YA and as I grew out of the YA age, it was my fave Aussie authors who kept me coming back to the genre ~ so much talent in our nation, hey.
+I grew up devouring Aussie YA and as I grew out of the (literal) YA age, it was my fave Aussie authors who kept me coming back to the genre ~ so much talent in our nation, hey.
 Aussie teens are blessed and I am insanely proud of the thriving Aussie YA scene we have.

 This is not a complete list (constantly evolving) and it's completely biased towards my favourites ~ books I am nostalgic about and books I have recently met and fallen in love with <3